 Talk to adults and ask them what they remember most about their childhoods.
 It’s likely that one of their most vivid memories is from a family vacation.
 It’s typical for parents and children to spend more time together when they travel than they do during their busy day-to-day lives.
 New activities, sights and sounds create opportunities that stay in the mind long after the experience has ceased.

 Research has shown this combination of “nearness” and “newness” when vacationing together can improve a family’s connectedness by fostering communication and can even help siblings get along better with one another.
 Child psychologists believe that the unscheduled moments of free time during vacations often stimulates creativity and self-sufficiency among children.

-Here’s an example: Let’s say your family books a Caribbean Christian cruise this fall on the Faith & Family Cruise with T.D.
-Jakes.
+Here’s an example: Let’s say your family books a Caribbean Christian cruise this fall.
 Together, you get to explore and make memories by hiking nature trails at Half Moon Cay in the Bahamas.
 In Georgetown, where the cruise docks in the Cayman Islands, you spend a sunny day at the Turtle Farm at Boatswain’s Beach.
 Not only do you and your family members get to see a 600-pound sea turtle, you may even get to hold a tiny turtle yearling.

 During the rest of the cruise while you’re unplugged from technology, you get to interact, laugh over delicious cuisine and explore the vast ship together.
 Combine each of these experiences, breathtaking places and time in each other’s presence, and you’re sure to build powerful and positive memories.